precice/precice.github.io/pages/docs/installation/installation-source-discoverability.md

 export CMAKE_PREFIX_PATH=$PRECICE_PREFIX:$CMAKE_PREFIX_PATH
 ```

-After adding these variables, please start a new session (open a new terminal or logout and login again).
+After adding these variables, start a new session (open a new terminal or logout and login again).

 ## Using systemd environment.d